Bankeybiharidassa/directus_webauthn/releases/PAYMENT.md

 ## How to pay

-1. Contact IT’s Secured at: <contact email to be provided by Licensor>
+1. Contact IT’s Secured at: arno@itssecured.nl
 2. Provide your legal entity name and the intended use.
-3. Use the following payment reference method when instructed: <payment reference method to be provided by Licensor>
+3. Use the following payment reference method when instructed: Payment reference method will be provided by Licensor

 ## Proof of payment